Concordia, Kansas: 19th century

 Concordia holds the distinction of being elected the county seat before the town was created.
-The founder of the town, James M. Hagaman had created a complete layout of the town on paper including streets, blocks, courthouse, and parks.
+The founder of the town, James M. Hagaman, had created a complete layout of the town on paper including streets, blocks, courthouse, and parks.
 The name "Concordia" was chosen because a member of the early group of promoters ("Cap" Snyder) had once lived in Concordia, Missouri, and liked the name because it paid homage to the settlers-to-be's German heritage; the name "Concordia" is a German name found in many early Germanic poems.

-December 1869 was the first election for the county seat with Concordia, Clyde, and the now defunct town Sibley.
+December 1869 was the first election for the county seat with Concordia, Clyde, and the now defunct town, Sibley.
 Without a clear majority, a second election was held between Concordia and Sibley on January 4, 1870.
-Concordia was declared the winner over Sibley 165 votes to 129.
+Concordia was declared the winner over Sibley, 165 votes to 129.

 It was over a year later when Concordia officially became a community when the Republican Land District Office opened on January 16, 1871.
 The Concordia Land Office continued until February 28, 1889, when it was consolidated with the land office in Topeka, Kansas.

 Also in 1871, Concordia elected its first mayor, R. E. Allen.
 Under his leadership, Concordia was officially incorporated as a third class city under Kansas law in August 1872.

 Concordia was visited in its early years by many traveling shows.
-As early as 1876, various traveling entertainers including Wild Bill Hickok, Buffalo Bill Cody, Ringling Brothers, and others came to Concordia.
+As early as 1876, various traveling entertainers, including Wild Bill Hickok, Buffalo Bill Cody, Ringling Brothers, and others came to Concordia.
 In 1892, the Ringling train wrecked east of the town killing two men and 20 horses, but the show played the next day to a crowd of 4,000.

 The first schoolteacher to teach inside the city limits was Milo Stevens, who was paid a salary of $20 per month.
 A state normal school was set up in Concordia in 1874 with F. E. Robinson as principal and former state Superintendent H. D. McCarty became president the second year.
 In 1876, the state ceased to provide funding and the school was closed.

 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (three miles west of Strong City) through Concordia to Superior, Nebraska.
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe."

 In 1897, Pope Leo XIII founded the Roman Catholic Diocese of Concordia, Kansas.
-The diocese operated until 1947 when it was merged with the Roman Catholic Diocese of Salina.
+The diocese was renamed in 1947 when the see was transferred to Salina, and it is now known as the Roman Catholic Diocese of Salina.
 It was later restored as a titular see in 1995.